biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 </html>
 ```

-Now, you can start building the elements that will represent your banner, short introduction, projects, interests, etc. Normally, you use `<div>` tags to create the separate elements.
-We'll create a series of `<div>` elements inside the `<body>` tag.
+Now, you can start building the elements that will represent your banner, short introduction, projects, interests and footer.

+Normally, you use `<div>` tags to create the separate elements.
+You will create a series of `<div>` elements inside the `<body>` tag.

-`<div>` elements are so called block elements which means that is always starts on a new line, and the browsers automatically add some space (a margin) before and after that element.
+`<div>` elements are so called block elements.
+Block elements always start in a new line, and the browsers automatically add some space (a margin) before and after that element.

 Inside each `<div>` element, you can create other HTML elements.
-The `<div>` element acts as a container or a holder for the other elements.
+The `<div>` element acts as a container or a holder for the other HTML elements.

 ### 📝 Task

-The website you are building will be consisted of two main elements: one is the banner the second is the content.
+The website you are building will be consisted of two main elements:
+1. The banner
+2. The content.

 Let's create the `<div>` elements representing the banner and the content.

-Add the following tags inside the `<body>` tag.
+Add the following tags inside the `<body>` tag in your `index.html`.

 ```html
     <div id="banner"></div>